sfuhrm/sudoku/README.md

 In the following list I want to give an overview of the features:

 * Pure Java implementation without any runtime dependencies.
 * Very fast algorithm that is using backtracking, but terminates in some fractions of a second.
-For fully filled boards this is 0.3s on current hardware.
+For fully filled boards this is usually less than 1ms on current hardware.
+For partly-filled riddles this is usually less than 20ms.
 * Using Java 8.

 ## Usage